Kaholo/kaholo-plugin-aws-code-build/README.md

 4. Project (Autocomplete) **Required** - The CodeBuild project to delete.

 ## Method: List Projects
 List all Code Build project names on this AWS account.
+[Learn More](https://docs.aws.amazon.com/codebuild/latest/userguide/view-project-list.html)

 ## Parameters
 1. Access key (String) **Required if not in settings** - The access key ID of the user to use to authenticate to AWS for this request.